-Adapted with permission from The International Dyslexia Association Knowledge and Practice Standards for Teachers of Reading ©2018
+Adapted with permission from dge-and-practices/”>The International Dyslexia Association Knowledge and Practice Standards for Teachers of Reading ©2018

 Phonological and Phonemic Awareness

-Understand rationale for/identify, pronounce, classify, and compare all the consonant phonemes and all the vowel phonemes of English.
+Understand the rationale for/identify, pronounce, classify, and compare all the consonant and vowel phonemes of English.

 - Explicitly teach articulatory features of phonemes and words during PA lessons by such techniques as modeling, using a mirror, describing the speech sound, or using a hand gesture or mouth picture to illustrate the way the speech sound is produced.